Sinusitis: Fungi

 A more recent, and still debated, development in chronic sinusitis is the role that fungi play in this disease.
 Whether fungi are a definite factor in the development of chronic sinusitis remains unclear, and if they are, what is the difference between those who develop the disease and those who remain free of symptoms.
 Trials of antifungal treatments have had mixed results.

 One airway theory

-Recent theories of sinusitis indicate that it often occurs as part of a spectrum of diseases that affect the respiratory tract (i.e., the "one airway" theory) and is often linked to asthma.
+Recent theories of sinusitis indicate that it often occurs as part of a spectrum of diseases that affect the respiratory tract (the "one airway" theory) and is often linked to asthma.

 Smoking

 Both smoking and secondhand smoke are associated with chronic rhinosinusitis.

 Air pollution

 Exposure to fine particulate matter (PM2.5), which consists of particles with a diameter of less than 2.5 micrometers, has been associated with an increased risk of developing rhinosinusitis.
 PM2.5 particles can penetrate deep into the respiratory tract, reaching the nasal and sinus mucosa, leading to inflammation and impaired mucociliary clearance.
 Individuals living in areas with higher concentrations of PM2.5 experience increased symptoms and exacerbations of chronic rhinosinusitis.
 The fine particles cause oxidative stress and inflammation, contributing to the pathogenesis of rhinosinusitis.

 While both PM10 (particles less than 10 micrometers) and PM2.5 can affect the respiratory system, PM2.5 particles are more closely associated with rhinosinusitis due to their ability to reach deeper into the sinus cavities.
 These smaller particles bypass the nasal hair filtering mechanism and deposit in the mucous membranes of the sinuses, leading to greater inflammatory responses.

-The World Health Organization (WHO) recommends that annual mean concentrations of PM2.5 should not exceed 5 μg/m^{3}, and 24-hour mean exposures should not exceed 15 μg/m^{3} to minimize health risks.
+The World Health Organization recommends that annual mean concentrations of PM2.5 should not exceed 5 μg/m^{3}, and 24-hour mean exposures should not exceed 15 μg/m^{3} to minimize health risks.
 Exposure to concentrations above these thresholds has been linked to an increased incidence and severity of rhinosinusitis and other respiratory diseases.